 The Lotte and John Hecht Memorial Foundation has two major objectives:

-- investigation and support of complementary and alternative medicine, particularly in the treatment of cancer
+- investigation and support of innovative medical research and practices, particularly in the treatment of cancer

 - economic education that promotes the principles of a free market and its relationship to individual freedoms.

 The foundation has long recognized the importance of protecting and preserving its significant historical properties in Vancouver, BC, with the aim of commemorating the architectural and cultural significance for the benefit of the public.